silfoo/bank_sql_project/README.md

 ![Diagram of bank](bank_diagram.png)

-The `audit` table is the only that no has connection with the rest of the tables, because the triggers will be working in this table.
+The `audit` table is the only one that no has connection with the rest of the tables, because the triggers will be working in this table.

 ## Creating tables